The Last Judgement (Martin paintings): The Last Judgement

 In the background of the painting is the Celestial City, Jerusalem, drawing elements from Martin's earlier historical and architectural paintings, with the Plains of Heaven behind.
 The light of God pervades the work, with Christ sitting in judgement on the Throne of God in the centre, accompanied by 24 seated elders.
 Four angels sound trumpets after the opening of the seventh seal.

 Below, a yawning chasm divides mankind into two parts: the "saved" are assembled on Mount Zion at God's right hand (that is, on the viewer's left) and the damned are gathered on the right.
-The virtuous men, women and children of the saved include portraits of around 40 famous people–many of which are painted on slips of paper that were pasted onto the canvas like a collage–awaiting their turn to appear before the throne.
-An engraved key was published in 1855 identifying the principal figures among the saved which include many artists, writers and scientists such as Thomas More, Wesley, Canute, Colbert, Washington, Chaucer, Tasso, Corneille, Shakespeare, Copernicus, Newton, and Watt.
+The virtuous men, women and children of the saved include portraits of around 40 famous people—many of which are painted on slips of paper that were pasted onto the canvas like a collage—awaiting their turn to appear before the throne.
+An engraved key was published in 1855 identifying the principal figures among the saved which include many artists, writers and scientists such as Thomas More, John Wesley, Cnut the Great, Jean-Baptiste Colbert, George Washington, Geoffrey Chaucer, Torquato Tasso, Pierre Corneille, William Shakespeare, Nicolaus Copernicus, Isaac Newton, and James Watt.

 The damned include richly dressed women, notably Salome, daughter of Herodias, and the Whore of Babylon, alongside lawyers and clergymen including a bishop and a pope.
 A railway train with carriages labelled "London" and "Paris" tumbles into the bottomless pit.
 The forces of Satan are being defeated, with the armies of Gog and Magog also falling into the abyss.

 The painting shows the time when "Heaven and Earth are passing away, and all things are made new."
 According to Mary L. Pendered's 1923 book John Martin, Painter: His Life and Times, Martin originally intended to call the painting All Things Made New.

 The painting was retained by Martin's family after his death until it was sold in 1935.
 It was acquired by Robert Frank in 1947, inherited by his wife Charlotte Frank in 1953, and left to the Tate Gallery in memory of her husband in 1974.